 A 16-year-old might thrive as the scheming nephew.
 A 70-year-old might be the dignified family lawyer.
 A 40-year-old becomes the suspicious business partner.
 Everyone contributes meaningfully without age creating barriers.

 Planning a murder mystery party for 25 people feels overwhelming—but the right game transforms that challenge into your party's highlight.
-Games combining role-play, puzzles, and physical activity maintain engagement significantly longer than single-mechanic games for large mixed-age groups.
+Games that combine role-play, puzzles, and physical activity offer a range of engagement pathways that can suit large mixed-age groups more effectively than single-mechanic formats.

 Whether your family reunion includes reluctant actors, puzzle enthusiasts, or active kids, here's what actually works.